PBO-D-2024-2025/final-project-oop-d-2024-2025-gasal-boboiboykuasa3/README.md

 ### 3.1 Save/Load System
 * **Implementasi**:
-  Save highest score on each difficulty
+  Save highest score that the player gets
 * **Konsep OOP**:<br>
   **Encapsulation**: The high scores for each difficulty level are stored within the **GameData** class, keeping this data private and only accessible through specific methods.
 * **Penerapan SOLID**:<br>